heejunyoon/heejunyoon.github.io/_projects/1_1_thesis.md

 ## Related Publications

 1. H. Yoon, “A Combined Twin and Single Network for Fast and Robust Inspection of IC Substrates,” **M.S. thesis**, Ewha Womans University, 2024.

+Here is a reference to a paper {% cite thesis %}